Neche42/react-recipe-app/README.md

-# react-recipe-app
+# simpleRecipeApp
-This is a simple Recipe App built with React
+This is a simple Recipe App built with React!